Zewen1997/CppND-Capstone-Snake-Game/README.md

   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
   * Windows: recommend using [MinGW](http://www.mingw.org/)

+## New Feature added
+* Obstacle
+  * A new Obstacle class has been added to introduce obstacles in the game.
+  * The obstacles are randomly generated on the game grid and act as barriers that the snake must avoid.
+  * If the snake's head collides with an obstacle, the snake dies, and the game is over.

+* Game Restart:
+  * After the snake dies (either by colliding with itself or an obstacle), you can press the spacebar to restart the game without needing to close and reopen the game.

+* Bonus Food
+  * Bonus Food has been added, which appears randomly on the grid with a pink color.
+  * Bonus food only remains active for a limited time (now 8 seconds), after which it disappears if not eaten by the snake.
+  * The probability of bonus food appearing is low, making it a special reward for the player.
+Eating the bonus food grants additional 5 points to the player.

 ## Basic Build Instructions

 1. Clone this repo.